-SEAGULL OF CAYMAN had a complete technical and cosmetic refit including hull new paint, teak decks, zero hours generators and main engines.
+SEAGULL OF CAYMAN had a complete technical and cosmetic refit including full paint job, teak decks, zero hours generators and main engines.

 She was built as “ENTEPRISE III” then “ALMA”,”CAMDEN” and “BIG EAGLE” before becoming “SEAGULL OF CAYMAN” with the same owner for more than 20 years.
 With 6 staterooms, including an on deck Master, and fly bridge, she is truly a delightful and rare yacht.
 It is obvious she has been blessed with a knowledgeable owner and crew, and perhaps most exciting of all; she is a classic yacht that has been upgraded with care and forethought.